cazala/universal-gitbook/components.md

 import App from 'components/App'
 ```

-We'll need to add an alias for `components` in our `webpack.resolve`:
+We'll need to add an alias for `components` in our webpack config's `resolve.alias`:

 ```js
 resolve: {